 create all databases and tables using lowercase names.

 an index such that it is possible to perform the equivalent of

 table to obtain the maximum column value.
 Typically, this is

 achieved by making the column the first column of some table

 InnoDB sets an exclusive lock on the end of

 the index associated with the

-lock lasts only to the end of the current SQL statement, not
+obtained and held to the end of the current SQL statement